North Korea seen intent on provocation but no sign of nuclear test

-SEOUL (Reuters) - North Korea is intent on using missile launches to increase regional tension but it does not appear to be preparing for a fourth nuclear test or long-range missile launch, the U.S. and South Korean defense ministers said on Friday.
+SEOUL, April 10 (Reuters) - North Korea is intent on using missile launches to increase regional tension but it does not appear to be preparing for a fourth nuclear test or long-range missile launch, the U.S. and South Korean defence ministers said on Friday.

-North Korea fired two surface-to-air missiles off its west coast just before U.S. Secretary of Defense Ash Carter arrived in the region on Tuesday to visit staunch U.S. allies Japan and South Korea.
+North Korea fired two surface-to-air missiles off its west coast just before U.S. Secretary of Defence Ash Carter arrived in the region on Tuesday to visit staunch U.S. allies Japan and South Korea.

 The North launched four short-range missiles off its west coast on April 3.